gura-lang/gura-lang.github.io/library-reference/chapter-05.md

 R</td>

 <td>
-Returns the typename of the elements as a `symbol` such as `` `boolean``,
+Returns the type name of the elements as a `symbol` including:
+`` `boolean``,
 `` `int8``,
 `` `uint8``,